anthonyrojas/CarWashApp/README.md

 # Car Wash App

-A network designed to facilitate the flow of operations for car washes that would provide a better, more modern experience to customers.
+A app and small network designed to facilitate the flow of operations for a car wash.
+It would provide a better, more modern experience to customers.